COVID-19 Vision Care Precautions

 The American Optometric Association (AOA) and doctors of optometry “want to reinforce that contact lenses are a safe and effective form of vision correction for millions of people.”
 With the proper care, you can continue to wear contacts.
 First, wash your hands before inserting or removing your contact lenses.
 Clean your contacts regularly and only wear them for the recommended amount of time.
 It’s especially important to use a saline solution to clean your contacts—never water or saliva.
 If you use daily disposable lenses, do not reuse them.
 Also, make sure to remove your contacts every night before going to bed and when showering.
 If you develop cold or flu-like symptoms, discontinue wearing contact lenses.

-If you have further concerns about wearing your glasses or contacts during the COVID-19 outbreak, please call your eye doctor.
-And if you don’t have vision insurance, consider an Individual Vision Insurance Plan that provides access to quality eye care and eyewear.
+If you have further concerns about wearing your glasses or contacts as Covid-19 continues to spread, please call your eye doctor.
+And if you don’t have vision insurance, consider a VSP Individual Vision Insurance Plan that provides access to quality eye care and eyewear.
 If you're running low on contacts or need glasses, call your doctor for refills and replacements.
-If your doctor's office is not available during this time, you can connect your VSP benefits at Eyeconic and order online.
+If your doctor's office is not available during this time, you can connect your VSP vision benefits at Eyeconic and order online.